BYD Seagull vs Nissan Leaf: Ultra-Affordable EV Showdown - ThinkEV Canada comparison

 Seagull basic but functional vs Leaf more refined — both are honest about their price.

 The Seagull's interior is spartan by Canadian market standards.
-The base model features a 7-inch driver display and a 10.1-inch centre touchscreen running BYD's DiLink infotainment system.
-It supports Apple CarPlay and Android Auto — wireless on higher trims in some markets, wired on the base.
+The global-market car typically features a 7-inch driver display and a 10.1-inch centre touchscreen running BYD's DiLink infotainment system.
+Smartphone integration and trim features can vary by market, so buyers should treat exact Canadian equipment as pending until the launch sheet is public.
 Climate controls are physical buttons and dials, which is actually a positive.
 The materials are hard plastics throughout — no soft-touch surfaces, no leather wrapping, no premium pretensions.
 The seats are fabric with manual adjustment.
-It looks and feels like exactly what it is: an $18,000 car.
+It looks and feels like exactly what it is: a cost-driven city EV.

 That said, the Seagull punches above its weight in several areas.
 The centre screen is responsive and well-organized.
 The infotainment includes built-in navigation, Bluetooth audio, and vehicle settings in a clean interface.
 Over-the-air updates are supported on BYD's platform, meaning software improvements can arrive without a dealer visit.
 The driver display shows speed, range, battery percentage, and power consumption clearly.